 Breakout Character: The Punisher originally appeared as a Spider-Man villain in 1974.
 He became popular and started to appear on a regular basis, eventually getting his own series in the '80s.

 Brooklyn Rage: While some men might seek vengeance on those who killed their family, Frank Castle doesn't settle that low.
 He wants to kill every criminal.
 Every single one.

-Jigsaw's first appearance was pretty much this.
-At the end of the issue, Nightcrawler and Spider-Man discuss how much the guy hated Punisher for disfiguring him; but for Frank, its such a mundane occurrence he doesn't even remember it.
+At the end of the issue that inroduced Jigsaw, Nightcrawler and Spider-Man discuss how much the guy hated Punisher for disfiguring him; but for Frank, it's such a mundane occurrence he doesn't even remember it.